You can encrypt fields in a document using a set of features called in-use encryption.

 MongoDB offers the following ways to encrypt fields:

-Queryable Encryption is the next-generation in-use encryption feature, introduced in MongoDB 6.0 and available as a public preview.
+Queryable Encryption is the next-generation in-use encryption feature, introduced in MongoDB Server version 6.0 and available as a public preview.
 Queryable Encryption supports searching encrypted fields for equality and encrypts each value uniquely.

 The MongoDB manual contains detailed information on the following Queryable Encryption topics: